izb/grunt-consolidate-css/README.md

 - `min` Toggles minification of the CSS.
 It's true by default and if off, then the files will only be concatenated.
 - `yuijarpath` YUICompressor 2.4.7 comes build-in, but pass the path to a jar of your own here to override it.
 - `cssdir` The subdirectory that sits alongside the processed HTML that will hold the CSS.
 By default this will either be `css` or `css.min`.
+- `pathPrefix` This is a prefix added to all CSS link URLs, e.g. a domain name.
+Sometimes it's useful to use absolute URLs on your test environment.

 ## Release History
 0.0.1 - Initial attempt